Final Examination 2003 Review

 B. Watch Grass Grow.

 C. Stare at a Wall.

 D. Watch Final Examination.

 Trust me that’s a tough choice.
 This movie is complete garbage.
 Worse than that it’s boring garbage.

-On a few forums, I have seen Olen Ray compared to Edward Wood.
-On this evidence, that’s an insult to Wood, who would always try to make his films entertaining.
+I have seen Olen Ray compared to Edward Wood in a few places, but on this evidence, that’s an insult to Wood, who would always try to make his films entertaining.
 I didn’t expect much and was still disappointed with what I got, so does that say more about me or this hunk of junkola?
 I’m not so sure, but either way, I have wasted too much of my life on this already.
 So with that my friends I’m off-ski, but will leave you by saying that if you are in prison, specifically on a twenty-three hour lock-up, watch this film.
 If someone spiked you with amphetamines and due to the effects you are having trouble sleeping, watch this film.
 If you feel like inflicting torture on yourself, watch this film.
 Aside from that, a cat sleeping has more entertainment value.

 Killer Guise: √